Barns symbolize Iowa’s farm heritage

 There was a time when the countryside was filled with the assorted buildings needed in the farm economy.
-Today’s larger farms have far fewer structures.
+Today’s larger farms have a far fewer structures.

 If there is one structure, however, that has always symbolized farm life, it is the barn.

-Featured are the stories of barns that were gathered from those who love them by the Farm News staff.
+Featured are the barns that were gathered from those who love them by Farm News staff.
 It will become readily apparent to the reader that barns come in many shapes and sizes.
 The appearance, features and architectural variations reflect the era in which the barns were built and the plans their builders had for how they would be used.
 Many of these barns are long-serving and have changed significantly over the decades.

 Many of the barns featured here have been centerpieces for a multitude of life stories.
 Some are inspiring.
 Some are humorous.
 Not surprisingly, many tales of growing up in rural Iowa revolve around well-remembered and much-cherished barns.